Group-9-VUW/Mission-Control/project_requirement/project-requirement.md

 ### 3.1 External interfaces

+Monte carlo: weather data format.
+NOAA.

+Confer with the other teams for the data formats, command formats, and endmessages range accuracy and tolerance just a function of the sensors on the rocket.

+Does user interface count?

 See 9.5.10. for most systems this will be around one page.

 ### 3.2 Functions

+Determine probable landing locations (..integration with monte carlo?)  <-- very important Sending weather data to monte carlo (make simulation file?)
+   Getting the result
+   Visualization?

+Go no go function
+   Define acceptable areas
+   Define tolerance... maximum acceptable probability that it'll land in a bad zone Turning acceptable areas + tolerance + probabilties into yes/no Prelaunch check
+   Launch check

+Relaying rocket information to user interface <-- very important (specifically location, velocity, rotation, not so important)
+   Showing GPS location on a map
+   Showing diagram of rocket with rotation and velocity What to do when you can't contact the rocket Recording it to a file
+   Playing back that file virtually

+Suggesting launch angle

+Read weather conditions locally and over the internet <-- very important.
+   Enter local weather data
+   Get remote weather data from internet

+Arm ejection charge

 This is typically the longest subsection in the document.
 List up to fifty use cases (in order of priority for development), and for at least top ten focal use cases, write a short goal statement and use case body (up to seven pages).
 Identify the use cases that comprise a minimum viable product.

 ### 3.3 Usability Requirements

+User needs to have a clear idea where the rocket is Units shouldn't be really niche/hard to understand Correctly interpreting probability information from monte carlo Entering local weather data needs to be easy
+Works around the world
+Needs to work without internet on site
+Suggested launch angle can't have huge horizontal velocity Contact loss to the rocket should be clearly shown to the user

 See 9.5.12. for most systems this will be around one page.